luminescence-software/scripts-doc/index.md

-# scripts-doc
+---
+_layout: landing
+---

-API documentation for Metatogger scripting
+# API documentation for Metatogger scripting

 ## Overview

-This repository contains documentation for the main classes available for scripting in Metatogger.
+This site contains documentation for the main classes available for scripting in Metatogger.
+Start by clicking on **API** above and exploring the `Metatogger.Data.AudioFile` class.

-The documentation can be read online at [luminescence-software.github.io/scripts-doc/](https://luminescence-software.github.io/scripts-doc/).

 This documentation complements Metatogger's [C# scripts repository](https://github.com/luminescence-software/scripts), providing practical, real-world examples to inspire you.